lilo-onwuzu/Project-4/README.md

-# _Ping Pong Game_
+# _Vacation List_

-#### _Week 3 Project Epicodus_
+#### _Week 4 Project Epicodus_

 #### By _**Ililochi Onwuzu**_

 ## Description

-_This code allows the user to enter an input number and then counts up to the input number while replacing some of the numbers with ping, pong or pingpong using a simple business logic.
-Practice for seperation of business and user interface code in Javascript_
+_This code allows the user to enter vacation entries and display them as a list.
+The software can handle an arbitrary number of input fields.
+The user can add or hide input fields as desired.
+It also has click listeners to show more information when an item on the list is clicked on.
+Practiced: Object Oriented Javascript, Arrays, Looping_

 ## Setup/Installation Requirements

-* _Enter a desired number to view the list.
-No need to refresh_
+* _Enter your vacation location information.
+Enter as many as desired.
+Click the items in the list to view more information_

 ## Known Bugs